Trustworthy AI Inference Systems: An Industry Research View: Tail and Headwinds

-\tsparagraph{Hardware} In the hardware category, many players in the semiconductor industry and startups are focused on building chips exclusively for AI workloads.
+\paragraph{Hardware} In the hardware category, many players in the semiconductor industry and startups are focused on building chips exclusively for AI workloads.
 It is noteworthy that semiconductor players use specialized hardware and native data type specialization to fit in hardware constraints and reach adequate performance by trading efficiency, accuracy, and speed.
-However, the sway in the trade-off is domain-specific and application dependent.
+However, the sway in the trade-off is domain-specific and application-dependent.
 For example, in the case of face recognition to unlock devices, the computation needs to fit within tenths of a millisecond.
 Accuracy is essential, but a delay in response hinders usability.
-In other cases, such as medical diagnosis, speed is relatively not critical.
-However, a lack of accuracy can have fatal consequences for the customers, leading customers to lose trust.
+In other cases, such as medical diagnosis, speed is relatively not critical, but a lack of accuracy can have fatal consequences for the customers, leading to a loss of customers' trust.
 Similarly, both high-accuracy and timeliness are required in predicting an evacuation window given an expanding fire.

 Hardware-assisted technologies such as TEE have existed for a long time to protect proprietary software IPs.
 Solutions exist to protect AI models from the infrastructure hosting the accelerator~\cite{sgxfpga}.
 Introducing hardware aids for advanced cryptographic techniques remains challenging.
 Such techniques often rely on data types for which mainstream devices are not designed for (e.g., high-degree polynomials with large coefficients in the case of homomorphic encryption).
 There is also a lack of standardization of TEE architectures making programming difficult.
 The design of new standardized hardware for privacy-enhancing cryptographic techniques would be a game changer~\cite{fase,heax,cryptopim}.
 Making such techniques inexpensive would create opportunities inconceivable with current software implementations optimized for existing hardware targets.